 There are hundreds of thousands of American people who have contracted COVID 19 and need care.
-There is a surge in demand for COVID caregivers.
-There is a risk involved in such care, and one always needs to be protected.
+Added to that, there’s also a surge in demand for COVID caregivers.
+And finally, a risk involved in such care, and one always needs to be protected.
 The pay goes up to $25 an hour but might require training and certification.

 Bylaw enforcement officers help city and town officers follow up on complaints about people violating social distancing and other COVID 19 norms and policies.
 This was one of the most prominent jobs that reached a high demand during Covid-19.
 The pay can go up to $30 an hour.

 Offices found themselves shut during Covid-19, once lockdowns turned global in nature.
-Schools, classrooms, doctors and offices all require video conferencing, and there is a growing need for platform technical support.
+Schools, classrooms, doctors, and offices all require video conferencing, and there is a growing need for platform technical support.
 People who can facilitate video meetings are in demand.
 The pay for such work can range up to $25 an hour.

 Environment health experts work to prevent illness and promote well-being.
 They do this by identifying and evaluating the environmental sources and hazardous agents.
-The average salary for this work is $71,000.
+The average salary for environmental health expert work is $71,000.

 Biostatisticians typically work with research data and conduct statistical analyses for a wide range of biology-related topics.
 They work either in peacetime or in emergency research and have an average salary of $76700.

-It seems as though masks will be in demand for a very long time to come – which means the world needs more mask designers and manufacturers.
+It seems as though masks will be in demand for a very long time to come.
+This means the world needs more mask designers and manufacturers.
 People can get remunerated about $18 an hour for making masks.
 Once offices shut during Covid-19, apps like Tiktok and Instagram also witnessed the rise of small businesses.
 These small businesses exclusively sold face shields and masks during the Covid-19 pandemic’s lockdown.